seanpm2001/seanpm2001/Remodels/2024/!OldVersions/README/English/USA/README.txt

 Give identity theft a better name, and update the link in the guestbook section with this newly named section Improve Online identity section
 Music section | AudioDB, bandcamp
+Condensing the list a little bit, through dropdowns vCard and identification section (vCard may not be possible)
 ```

 </details> <!-- End of completed remodel goals section !-->